The Cheltenham Festival is the biggest horse racing event of the year.

 This could mean all of your money being ‘won’ into bookmaker accounts, or all of your money being ‘won’ into your betting exchange.

-If this happens then you could be out of action unless you use PayPal or Skrill.
+If this happens then you could be out of action unless you use an eWallet like PayPal.
 This is because you will have to wait 2-3 days for withdrawals to process before you can then redeposit.

-If this happens on day 1 or 2 of the festival then you’re unlikely to have enough money available for the Gold Cup.
+If this happens on day 1 or 2 of the festival then you’re unlikely to have enough money available for the Gold Cup race.

 Again, much like with your schedule, your bankroll depends on your current situation: